'I have been the Communication Lead and Graphic Designer of Top Dutch Solar Racing'

 • Student project

-'Hi!
-My name is Caroline Nauta (23).
-I am a fourth year International Communication student and for the past two years, I have been the Communication Lead and Graphic Designer of Top Dutch Solar Racing.
-We are a student racing team, based at the Zernike Campus, that hand builds electric race cars that drive on solar energy.
+'We are a student racing team, based at the Zernike Campus, that hand builds electric race cars that drive on solar energy.
 We strive to innovate solar technology by collaborating with educational institutions, governments and northern companies, and participating in solar challenges around the world.
-What makes Top Dutch so unique is that we are the only solar racing team that works multidisciplinary, meaning that we combine mbo, hbo and wo studies in order to create the most effective team.'
+What makes Top Dutch so unique is that we are the only solar racing team that works multidisciplinary, meaning that we combine people from practical education, higher education and university to create the most effective team.'

 'One of the tasks that I am most proud of as a graphic designer is that I created the paint design for our solar car, named Green Spirit.
-We wanted the car to be the representation of the north [of the Netherlands] and I therefore created a skyline with northern Dutch elements, as well as having a red to green gradient which does not only represent the educational institutions in Groningen, but also stands for the transition from fossil fuels to sustainable energy.'
+We wanted the car to be the representation of the north of the Netherlands and I therefore created a skyline with northern Dutch elements, as well as having a red to green gradient which does not only represent the educational institutions in Groningen, but it also stands for the transition from fossil fuels to sustainable energy.'

 'Besides the exciting yet challenging time when building the car at our Groninger office, we also took part in worldwide challenges.
 In 2021, me and the team participated in the Moroccan Solar Challenge, where we raced 2500km in five days, through the Sahara Desert and Atlas Mountains, against other world-class solar racing teams.
 We spent six weeks in Agadir, where we trained and prepared for the race.
 2500km and one hospital trip due to a scorpion sting later, we ended up in pole position, fastest slalom and figure-8, best brake test and overall 4th place in the race!'